rahil627/my-programming-stuff/langs/programming-languages.md

   - https://forum.nim-lang.org/t/1880#11674
     - nim's focus is C target, Haxe started with javascript target (dynamic), and brings a little baggage there..
     - nim's macros are better implemented than haxe
+  - **syntax is actually expressive**, though it seems like tab-delimited unexpressive python on the surface, it has many ways to do one thing, possibly even more so that Crystal

 D